Skip to content

 Notice

-Aghagower Round Tower & Church is a state-owned free National Monument in the care of the Office of Public Works
+Aghagower Round Tower & Church is a state-owned National Monument in the care of the Office of Public Works

 Aghagower Round Tower and Church

 Aghagower or Achadh Fhobhair ‘Field of the Springs’ was the first monastery founded in Aghagower.
-It was founded by St Senach, who was said to who have been then made Bishop of Aghagower by St Patrick in the 5th The location was strategic, mid-way along an ancient routeway which, in the medieval period, evolved into the Togher Patrick, an important pilgrimage route between Ballintober and Croagh Patrick.
+It was founded by St Senach, who was said to who have been then made Bishop of Aghagower by St Patrick in the 5th century.
+The location was strategic, mid-way along an ancient routeway which, in the medieval period, evolved into the Togher Patrick, an important pilgrimage route between Ballintober and Croagh Patrick.

 Aghagower became a principal stopping point on the route, and this greatly aided the monastery in becoming one of the notable ecclesiastical centres in Mayo.
 It was flourishing in late 11th or 12th century when it had the resources to construct the round tower.
 The round tower is preserved up to the fourth floor, and has a round-headed doorway.
 The present ground-floor entrance is modern, and the roof is said to have been struck by lightning in the past.